Who killed Vivien Morse? by Diana J Febry (Book Review)

 Other interesting characters are Druid Dick, his female dog called Colin, and extrovert girlfriend Gladys.
 They add quirkiness to the story, subtle humour and an air of mystery.

-This is the first book I have read by Diana J. Febry and I was impressed enough to want to read the others and can highly recommend this one.
+This is the first book I have read by Diana J. Febry.
+However, I was impressed enough to want to read the others and can highly recommend this one.
 I tried to work out ‘Who killed Vivien Morse’ but the twists and red herrings left me guessing right up to the end.

 I was sent a copy of the book by the author in exchange for an honest review.